sagemath/sagewiki_to_gh-2022-10-10/gsoc10.md

 ==== Slideshow mode ====

-This project would involve improving the slideshow mode for Sage worksheets, which does not work very well right now: [[http://trac.sagemath.org/sage_trac/ticket/6342|#6342]].
+This project would involve adding a slideshow mode to the Sage notebook.
 Since Sage worksheets run in any modern web browser and already support nice jsmath typesetting, TinyMCE text editing, and of course computation, an attractive and usable slideshow mode would be extremely useful for anyone giving a presentation that involves some kind of computing.

+See [[http://trac.sagemath.org/sage_trac/ticket/6342|#6342]] for a previous attempt to implement this before the notebook became a separate component.

+Potential mentor: William Stein

 ==== Export to something printable ====